Spark Award FAQ

 Do the last 5 years of Oregon residency have to be continuous?

 Yes.
 Brief absences are acceptable as long as you maintained an Oregon residence during that time period (a “resident of Oregon” is a person who would be required to file a resident Oregon income tax return).
+We cannot make exceptions to the overall 5 year Oregon residency requirement.

 I’m getting a degree in a non-art related program, am I eligible to apply?